Department of Public Health of the Commonwealth of Massachusetts

 On October 08, 2014, the DPH posted a statement on their website, saying that,

-“The Medical Use of Marijuana Online System (MMJ Online System) is now available of qualifying patients to register to possess marijuana for medical purposes.
+“The Medical Use of Marijuana Online System (MMJ Online System) is now available for qualifying patients to register to possess marijuana for medical purposes.
 You will need to register with the MMJ Online System by January 01, 2015, in order to possess marijuana for medical purposes, even if you already have a paper written certification from your physician.
 Paper written certification will no longer be valid as of February 01, 2015.”

 The Massachusetts Medical Society has also put together a 16-step course for physicians and medical professionals to study the physical and psychological effects of medical marijuana on the body.